valhalla/valhalla/README.md

 `scripts/clang-tidy-only-diff.sh` is run in CI and will the build if it detects any issues.

 Additionally a check with address sanitizer is run in CI.
 It is recommended to perform testing with sanitizer locally prior to commiting.
 In order to compile with sanitizer use flag `-DENABLE_SANITIZER=ON` during `cmake` confiuration step.
+As long as leak sanitizer (which is a part of address sanitizer) is not currently supported across different platforms it is disabled in the CI.
+You can disable it loclally with the environment variable `ASAN_OPTIONS=detect_leaks=0`.

 Tests
 -----